utils.leanix_client_module

 LeanIXClient().update_permission(permission)

-Find the catalog items in the catalog catalog
+Find the catalog items in the catalog catalog (saas or ltls) matching to the query.

 Convenience method that takes a LeanIX webhook event as parameter and returns a dict that indicates: -